 Social Justice Scholars

 School counselors have great potential to be transformative change agents who collectivize with urban schools and communities to harness students’ cultural strengths.
-This scholarship is awarded to School Counseling graduate students who demonstrates outstanding dedication and vision for equitable conditions in urban schools.
-The award is given in the form of tuition remission of 3 credits.
+This scholarship is awarded to School Counseling graduate students who demonstrate outstanding dedication and vision for equitable conditions in urban schools.
+The award is given in the form of an hourly wage for completed fieldwork.

 - Criteria: Student must demonstrate